Funny Games (2007 film): Plot

 George and Ann Farber, their son Georgie, and their dog Lucky arrive at their lake house.
-Their next-door neighbor, Fred, is seen with two young men, Peter and Paul.
-They find Fred reacting somewhat awkwardly.
-Fred and Paul come over to help put the boat into the lake.
-After they leave, George and Georgie stay outside by the lake, tending to their boat.
-Georgie asks his father why Fred was behaving so strangely.
+Their next door neighbor Fred comes over with two young men, Paul and Peter, to help put the boat into the lake, though Fred is behaving strangely.

-While Ann is in the kitchen cooking, Peter visits and asks to borrow some eggs.
-Ann gives him the eggs but Peter clumsily drops them.
-Feeling a little annoyed after Peter accidentally knocks her phone into the sink filled with water, Ann gives him another four eggs and he leaves.
-Soon afterwards she hears Lucky barking and finds Peter and Paul inside together.
-Lucky had jumped on Peter, causing him to break the second batch of eggs.
-Paul asks her to try out one of the golf clubs outside, and she begrudgingly agrees.
-In the boat, George and Georgie hear Lucky barking hysterically when suddenly the barking stops.
-Peter and Paul request more eggs, and Ann becomes frustrated, but George arrives and tries to force the men to leave, slapping Paul.
-In retaliation, Peter breaks one of George's legs with the golf club.
-The two young men then take the family hostage.
+While Ann is cooking, Peter visits and asks to borrow some eggs.
+She gives him the eggs, he leaves, and once out of sight drops the eggs, then returning to apologize for his clumsiness and ask for more.
+She gives him four more eggs and he leaves, but Lucky jumps on him, breaking the eggs.
+To Ann's frustration, Paul implores her to test one of his golf clubs outside, and Peter requests more eggs.
+George arrives and tries to oust them, ultimately slapping Paul.
+In retaliation, Peter bashes George's knee with the golf club.
+The two men then take the family hostage.